Lucifer13Freeman/AshenOneZero/README.md

 # AshenOne Project: My Little Social Network

+You need to create MongoDB claster and create .env file in server folder with MongoDB URI and other constants

 Comands for the terminal opened inside project's folder:

 npm i - to install all dependencies